-The Authority is subject to federal regulation under the Clean Water Act (1977) and regulations adopted under that Act.
+The Pittsburgh Water and Sewer Authority (Authority) is subject to federal regulation under the Clean Water Act (1977) and regulations adopted under that Act.
 Among the specific requirements applicable to the Authority's system are those imposed by the United States Environmental Protection Agency's Combined Sewer Overflow (CSO) Policy (1994).
-On January 29, 2004, the Authority and the City of Pittsburgh executed a Consent Order and Agreement (COA) regarding wet weather sewer overflows within the City.
+On January 29, 2004, the Authority and the City of Pittsburgh executed a Consent Order and

+Agreement (COA) regarding wet weather sewer overflows within the City.
 The other signatories to the COA are the Pennsylvania Department of Environmental Protection (DEP) and the Allegheny County Health Department (ACHD).

 Generally, the COA required the Authority and the City to assess the City sewers to develop a plan with ALCOSAN to address wet weather sewer overflows within the City.
 The COA is part of a sewer assessment program for all municipalities served by ALCOSAN.
 To date, assessment activities have been completed for all accessible critical sewers and separate sanitary sewers with the exception of any additional sewers discovered through continued research and investigation.
+Critical sewers were defined in the COA as: trunk sewers that are a final conveyance to the ALCOSAN Sewer System, sewers associated with areas of chronic basement flooding, sewers associated with areas of chronic maintenance, sewers associated with areas of chronic surcharge, sewers downstream of diversion structures, sewers where additional information is necessary for model development, and sewers deemed a priority for inspection by a professional engineer.
 Ongoing pipe and manhole repairs are being completed to provide CCTV access to remaining inaccessible critical/sanitary sewer pipes.
 Assessment activities for non-critical sewers are to be completed on a longer schedule.
-The majority of accessible non-critical manholes have been inspected with ongoing efforts to complete any remaining or newly identified.
+The majority of accessible non-critical manholes have been inspected with ongoing efforts to complete any remaining or newly identified accessible non-critical manholes.
 The required Wet Weather Feasibility Study (WWFS) was submitted to the DEP and ACHD on time in July of 2013.
 This long-term control plan outlined system-wide improvements, including Green Infrastructure (GI) that the Authority would implement over the next 20 years.